CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/city-brain-challenge.rst

  - :math:`TT_{i}^{r}`: rest of trip travel time, estimated with free-flow speed;
  - :math:`TT_{i}^{f}`: full trip travel time at free-flow speed

 We will evaluate your solution on multiple traffic flow settings.
-The overall `total number of served vehicles' is computed as the summation of` total number of served vehicles' over all evaluation scenarios.
-The overall `delay index` is computed as the average delay index among all vehicles over all scenarios.
+The `total number of served vehicles` is computed over all evaluation scenarios.
+The overall `delay index` is computed as the average delay index among all vehicles of all scenarios.

 The submission scoring and ranking process follows three principles: